-Porsch estimates a 0 to 60 mph sprint of 2.7 seconds, but given 911 Turbo S models (with 120 fewer horsepower) have been clocked at 2.7 seconds by independent sources, we’d wager the GT2 RS is being underrated.
-Porsche also anticipates the GT2 RS will lap the Nurburgring faster than Lamborghini’s new Huracan Performante (which recently did a tour of the famed circuit in 6 minutes, 52 seconds).
+Porsche estimates a 0-to-60-mph sprint of 2.7 seconds, but given 911 Turbo S models (with 120 fewer horsepower) have been clocked at 2.7 seconds by independent sources, we’d wager the GT2 RS is being underrated.
+It lapped the Nurburgring track in Germany in 6 minutes and 47.3 seconds.
 The last big number is the GT2’s top speed: 211 mph.
 That’s 6 mph higher than the Turbo S.

-Helping the GT2 RS stay cool is a new water injection system (similar to the BMW M4 GTS).
-Helping the supercar stay planted is a set of Michelin Pilot Sport Cup 2 tires with 325-section width at the rear (the widest rubber ever fit to a production 911).
-For those who want even more lunacy, Porsche offers a $31,000 Weissach package that cuts 40 pounds from the car via carbon anti-roll bars, magnesium wheels, and a carbon-fiber trunk lid.
+Ensuring the GT2 RS stays cool is a new water injection system (similar to that of the BMW M4 GTS).
+And helping the supercar stay planted is a set of Michelin Pilot Sport Cup 2 tires with 325-section width at the rear (the widest rubber ever fit to a production 911).
+For those who want even more lunacy, Porsche offers a $31,000 Weissach package that cuts 40 pounds from the car via carbon anti-roll bars, magnesium wheels, and a carbon fiber trunk lid.

 - Porsche 911 GT2 RS retakes Nürburgring lap record, with an asterisk